IB GuidesSeptember 14, 2025

 A Guide to Fieldwork and Data Collection in Your IB ESS IA

 Are you an IB Environmental Systems and Societies (ESS) student tackling your Internal Assessment (IA)?
 Successfully navigating the fieldwork and data collection phases is crucial for a high-scoring IA.
-This guide provides a comprehensive overview of planning, executing, and analyzing your fieldwork, ensuring you gather robust data and present it effectively.
+This guide provides a clear overview of planning, executing, and analyzing your fieldwork, ensuring you gather robust data and present it effectively.
 We'll cover everything from formulating a strong research question to addressing potential limitations, equipping you with the knowledge and skills to excel in your ESS IA.
-Let's dive in and make your fieldwork a success!
+Start here and make your fieldwork a success!

 Introduction (Answer the Query Immediately)